cccbr/belfryprojects/content/docs/070-contract-specification/_index.md

    - Accommodation overnight, if needed, for contract staff
  - Removal and retention of components and materials which may be useful for other work

+## Comparing Quotations

+Bell hangers and bell founding contractors are niche specialists and will recommend and quote for what they consider will produce a good outcome.
+Different companies may have different views on what should be done and how, and they may offer more than one option.
+This can make it difficult to compare quotations received, especially where specialist jargon is used that may be unfamiliar.

+Take time to compare the quotes.
+Some details may need interpretation as they could have considerably different benefits and costs.
+Tempting as it may be, it is not advisable to accept the lowest price for that reason alone.
+Similarly, omitting items from those advised to reduce costs may result in non-optimum solutions or additional expense later.

+When comparing quotes, it will be useful to put them side by side so that the similarities and differences are apparent.
+Refer back to previous discussions to make sure that what is offered will be acceptable.
+If extra is offered, is that really necessary or is it a helpful addition not previously considered?
+Are key activities in a logical order, are they compatible with church users and consistent with the original plans.
+Has anything been omitted?

+### Points to consider

+In no particular order:

+ - How are contract amendments to be agreed?
+ - Is there clarity on who is paying for what?
+ - Are there any hidden costs?
+ - Which items are new and which refurbished?
+ - Where will materials be stored once delivered to site?
+ - Who is responsible for the disposal of items removed?
+ - Materials to be used – what will be the longer term maintenance requirements?
+ - Delivery of large and heavy items may require vehicles to access the tower, perhaps along narrow country lanes or though congested urban streets?
+Will roads need to be closed and for what periods?
+If so, permission will be required through the local highways department.
+If permission is given, then it will probably be for a specific date and time so this must then become a critical date in the calendar!
+ - Will a lifting beam need to be installed in the tower?
+ - Who is to provide equipment required, tools, scaffold, etc. Is it tested and insured?
+ - Who is providing specialist tools and equipment at each stage?
+Will they be available when required?
+Don’t make assumptions!
+Can the loan of a forklift truck save the expense of hiring?
+Will it be small enough to negotiate the church gates?
+ - If voluntary labour is used, what are the requirements for their PPE and insurance?
+ - What knowledge do you have of the reputation of the various contractors?
+ - How will on site work be phased to have the right people on site at the right time?
+ - How are suppliers and contractors considering environmental matters such as minimising waste from packaging?